wp-plugins/catablog/readme.txt

 == Changelog ==

+= 0.8.9 =
+* Fix: Lightbox is now much prettier and has keyboard left and right arrow support.
+* Fix: Base CataBlog CSS classes have more specific display and position properties.

 = 0.8.8 =
-* New: Set the target attribute for CataBlog generated links
+* New: Set the target attribute for CataBlog generated links.

 = 0.8.7 =
 * New: Import feature for loading previously saved CataBlog backups.
-* Fix: Lightbox next and previous link bugs
+* Fix: Lightbox next and previous link bugs.

 = 0.8.6 =
-* Added the title, description and next/previous buttons to the Lightbox popup.
+* New: The title, description and next/previous buttons where added to the Lightbox popup.
 * New: Export feature for saving the CataBlog database into a local XML file.
 * New: Support for a stylesheet override file, simply add catablog.css in your theme directory.
-* Fixed a few bugs and poor error messages, including a new check that the server is running PHP5.
+* Fix: bugs and poor error messages, including a new check that the server is running PHP5.

 = 0.8.5 =
 * JavaScript Lightbox type effect can now be enabled for larger previews of your catalog item's thumbnails.